jotruebl/Pyce_Tools/docs/getting_started.rst

 ---------------------------------------------
 Particle size distribution data is crucial as it is needed to calculate surface area normalized INP concentrations of SSA.
 Pyce Tools includes some functions for loading, visualizing, and preparing size distribution data for normalization of INP.

-Inverted data from the scanotron is cleaned and concatenated into a single combined timeseries file  using :py:func:`pyce_tools.clean_inverted` function.
+Inverted data from the scanotron is cleaned and concatenated into a single combined timeseries file  using :py:func:`.clean_inverted` function.
 For processing, all inverted files should be saved into a single folder.

 Here, we choose the following directory path:
     *\\[PROJECT_ROOT]\\data\\interim\\scanotron\\inverted\\pro\\[FILE]*
 The output path for the cleaned size distribution file can be defined by the user.
 Here we choose the following:
     *\\[PROJECT_ROOT]\\data\\interim\\scanotron\\combinedtimeseries\\*

 Inverted concentrations from the scanotron are usually lognormalized.
-As such, the :py:func:`pyce_tools.clean_inverted` function accepts the number of size bins as a parameter for calculation of raw counts.
+As such, the :py:func:`.clean_inverted` function accepts the number of size bins as a parameter for calculation of raw counts.

-After cleaning inverted scanotron data, it can be loaded into a workspace using :py:func:`pyce_tools.load_scano_data` and further manipulated.
-Parameters for the :py:func:`pyce_tools.load_scano_data` function include dates, which is the name of the combined time series file you want to load, and instr, which tells where the file is located.
+After cleaning inverted scanotron data, it can be loaded into a workspace using :py:func:`.load_scano_data` and further manipulated.
+Parameters for the :py:func:`.load_scano_data` function include dates, which is the name of the combined time series file you want to load, and instr, which tells where the file is located.
 The :py:func:`pyce_tools` modules for further information on the rest of the functions, which include:

-- Surface area can be calculated using :py:func:`pyce_tools.surface_area`
+- Surface area can be calculated using :py:func:`.surface_area`
-- Magic CPC data can be cleaned using :py:func:`pyce_tools.clean_magic`
+- Magic CPC data can be cleaned using :py:func:`.clean_magic`
-- Create plots using :py:func:`pyce_tools.plot_number_dist` and :py:func:`pyce_tools.plot_surface_dist`
+- Create plots using :py:func:`.plot_number_dist` and :py:func:`.plot_surface_dist`

 5.0 Analysis
 -------------